AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Power Shaping (PS)

 \subsection{Step PS}

 While Arithmetic PS enables utilization of a common PS scheme for a range of priors, both Entropy and Arithmetic PS lead to a large variation in power between different codewords.
 While power shaping was introduced to exploit the non-uniform codeword prior, we would still like to be able to control the power variation.
 In order to control the power variation, we propose Step PS.
 Step PS consists of only two power levels -- $\alpha_0 = P_0$, power of the all-ACK codeword and $\alpha_m = P_1$ $\forall m \neq 0$, power of all the other codewords.
-Furthermore, Step PS can be parameterized by a single value $\delta = P_1 - P_0$.
+Furthermore, Step PS can be parameterized by a single value $\delta = P_1 - P_0$, where $P_0$ and $P_1$ are in dBm and $\delta$ is in dB.
 By setting $P_0 < P_1$, Step PS acts as a coarse approximation to Entropy and Arithmetic PS.
 The power variation in Step PS can be easily reduced by lowering $\delta$, and the signaling overhead is reduced from $2^k$ codeword power values to $1$ power differential.

 \begin{remark} For all PS schemes, the power levels are subjected to the constraint $\sum_{m} \pi_{m}\alpha_m = 1$.
 This is to ensure a consistent definition of $\mathrm{SNR}$ during simulation.
-In practice, such a normalization would not be performed.
+In other words, the long term average SNR in the presence of power shaping In practice, such a normalization would not be performed.
 It would instead be performed implicitly as part of the power control equation in UE behavior (refer Section 7.2.1 in \cite{3gpp.38.213}). \end{remark}